p2p-today/p2p-project/README.md

     ![Figure one](./figure_one.png)

-8.  **Renegotiating a Connection**
+10. **Renegotiating a Connection**

     It may be that at some point a message fails to decompress on your end.
-If this occurs, you have an easy solution, you can send a `renegotiate` message.
+If this occurs, you have an easy solution, your node can send a `renegotiate` message.
 This flag is used to indicate that a message should never be presented to the user, and is only used for connection management.
 At this time there are two possible operations.

-    The `compression` subflag will allow you to renegotiate your compression methods.
+    The `compression` subflag will allow your node to renegotiate your compression methods.
 A message using this subflag should be constructed like so:

         renegotiate
         [your id]